dotnet/linker/docs/design/feature-attribute-semantics.md

 The ILLink Roslyn analyzer also produces warnings for these attributes, but doesn't have insight into the compilation strategy used for compiler-generated code.
 These rules are designed so that the warnings produced by a Roslyn analyzer are matched by the IL analysis, but IL analysis may include additional warnings (specifically for reflection access to compiler-generated code).

-There is also the possibility that we will create an attribute-based model which allows users to define their own such attributes; see this draft for example: https://github.com/dotnet/designs/pull/261.
+There is also the possibility that we will create an attribute-based model which allows users to define their own feature attributes; see this draft for example: https://github.com/dotnet/designs/pull/261.
 The semantics outlined here could be extended to those attributes if we determine that they are appropriate there.

+We would also like to share as much code as possible for this logic between the linker, NativeAot, the corresponding analyzers, and possibly future analyzers.

 ## Goals